-• Operating engine parts, especially the muffler, become extremely hot.

-- Severe burns can occur on contact. - Debris, such as leaves, grass, brush, etc. can catch fire.

-- Allow engine parts, especially the muffler, to cool before touching. - Remove accumulated debris from muffler and engine area. - Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.

-• Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

-• Contact with rotating parts can cause traumatic amputation or severe lacerations.
+POTENTIAL HAZARD Operating engine parts, especially the muffler, become extremely hot.
+WHAT CAN HAPPEN Severe burns can occur on contact.
+Debris, such as leaves, grass, brush, etc. can catch fire.
+HOW TO AVOID THE HAZARD Allow engine parts, especially the muffler, to cool before touching. • Remove accumulated debris from muffler and engine area.
+Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.
+POTENTIAL HAZARD Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.
+WHAT CAN HAPPEN Contact with rotating parts can cause traumatic amputation or severe lacerations.
+HOW TO AVOID THE HAZARD Do not operate the machine without guards, shields, and

-- Do not operate the machine without guards, shields, and safety devices in place and working. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+- Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
 NEVER carry passengers.